shreekar2005/MIPS_processor/README.md

 # MIPS (RISC Processor) on logisim-simulator
 In this repo you will find logisim software (.jar file) and MIPS (.circ file). <br>
 Reference for making our MIPS is class notes <br>
-Note : There is one file called "Control_Unit_circuit_table.txt", That is just image for loading logic table for Control Unit.

 ### Following instructions are implemented
-1. R-type instructions (add, sub, and, or, slt, nor)
+1. R-Type : add, sub, and, or, slt
-2. j (Jump)
-3. beq (Branch on Equal)
-4. lw (Load Word)
-5. sw (Store Word)
+2. I-Type : lw, sw, beq, addi
+3. J-Type : j
+4. Pseudo : subi, move

 #### Using ROM as Instruction memory and RAM as Data memory